-4.2 Information exchange in the LEAs' network.
+4.2 Information exchange in the network of the LEAs

-One of the main goals of ANITA is to enable LEAs to break down cybercrime in darknets, especially through mutual collaboration in the use of the tool.
+As explained at the beginning of this section, one of the main goals of ANITA is to enable LEAs to break cybercrime down in darknets, especially through mutual collaboration in the use of the tool.

-The tool will learn from the operators how to improve themselves and the operators will then be able to collaborate in order to optimize the behaviors and searches of the tool, indirectly modifying the algorithm that is at the base of it, exploiting the power of machine learning to make the tool performance more efficient.
+The tool will learn from the operators how to improve itself and then the operators will be able to collaborate in order to optimize the behaviours and searches of the tool, modifying indirectly the algorithm that is at the base of them, exploiting the power of machine learning to make the performance of the tool more efficient.

-The algorithm, however, may not be sufficient, so in order to overcome the technical limits imposed by the tool, the LEAs will have at their disposal technical and organizational/legal functionalities related to the exchange of information and personal data in order to identify suspects and help in recognizing any suspects, nicknames or particular markets in which to operate searches or buying trends in the markets.
+However, the algorithm may not be sufficient, so in order to overcome the technical limits imposed by the tool, the LEAs will have at their disposal technical and organizational/legal functionalities related to the exchange of investigative information and personal data to identify suspects and help in recognizing suspicious nicknames or particular markets in which conduct a specific inquiry on buying trends in the markets.

-In this sense, LEAs operators may collaborate through the functions present on ANITA, indicating the type of information to be transmitted through the tool.
+In this sense, LEAs operators may collaborate through the functions present in ANITA, indicating the type of information to be transmitted through the tool.

-With regard to the different means through which LEAs may cooperate, Annex E of this policy relates to the transfer of personal data between LEAs.
+With regard to the different means through which LEAs may cooperate, Annex E of this Policy settles the transfer of personal data between LEAs.

-Nevertheless, some rules must be established to make the cooperation process between LEAs more efficient in order to protect the information assets exchanged.
+Nevertheless, some rules must be established to make the cooperation process between LEAs more efficient and to protect the information assets exchanged.
+Regarding the exchange of information about actual investigations via the ANITA system, there are the following provisions.

-- 1) The use of encryption to protect a data asset will be useful to protect the collaboration between LEAs.
-The requirement to use or not use encryption will be based on the classification level assigned to a data gathered with ANITA that has to be shared with other LEAs. - 2) Mobility is increasingly an essential element of competitiveness.
-However, while mobile devices give employees access to critical information and systems at all times, they also provide an entry point for data theft, malicious malware and other security threats to corporate systems.
-Mobile devices (smartphone and tablet or laptop) will be encrypted to reduce the risk to have unauthorized data processing and cannot be used to share the data in the LEAs network. - 3) For each internal or external connection involving the communication and/or transfer of ANITA's data and information, adequate encryption has to be applied in transit. - 4) All data assets utilizing symmetric encryption algorithms shall only do so utilizing cryptographic keys of 128 bits or longer.
-Larger key spaces, however, are recommended for longer term security. - 5) All data assets utilizing asymmetric encryption algorithms shall only do so utilizing cryptographic keys of 2048 bits or longer.
-Larger key spaces, however, are recommended for longer term security. - 6) Proprietary encryption algorithms are not to be utilized.
-Only those cryptographic algorithms that have undergone and passed public examination shall be acceptable for use. - 7) All the operators of the LEAs shall be properly trained and educated on the use and security of the encryption systems before they start to collaborate.
+- The use of encryption to protect data assets will be useful to protect the collaboration between LEAs.
+The requirement to use or not use encryption will be based on the level of classification assigned to data gathered with ANITA that has to be shared with other LEAs. - 2) Mobility is increasingly an essential element of competitiveness.
+However, while mobile devices give employees access to critical information and systems at any times, they also provide an entry point for data theft, malicious malware and other security threats to corporate systems.
+Mobile devices (smartphone and tablet or laptop) will be encrypted to reduce the risk to have unauthorized data processing and must not be used to share the data in the LEAs network.

+- 3) For each internal or external connection involving the communication and/or transfer of ANITA data and information, adequate encryption has to be applied in transit. - 4) All data assets using symmetric encryption algorithms shall only do so utilizing cryptographic keys of 128 bits or longer.
+Larger key spaces, however, are recommended for longer term security. - 5) All data assets utilizing asymmetric encryption algorithms shall do so only exploiting cryptographic keys of 2048 bits or longer.
+However, larger key spaces are recommended for a long-term security. - 6) Proprietary encryption algorithms are not to be utilized.
+Only those cryptographic algorithms that have undergone and passed public examination shall be considered acceptable for the use. - 7) All the operators of the LEAs shall be properly trained and educated on the use and security of the encryption systems before they start the collaboration.